Contents: click to jump to a section

 Outdoors, in the courtyard by St George’s Gate, the decorations were more subtle.
 Festive wreaths hung from the gates and lamp posts and lanterns had festively dressings too.
 The whole place had a wonderful Christmas feel to it.

 It has become a tradition at Windsor Castle to give a 20 ft Nordmann Fir tree pride of place in St George’s Hall.

 They grow this wonderful tree in the surrounding Windsor Great Park.
 The abundant red and gold decorations give the room a really festive feel.

 Luckily we arrived on time to hear the choir perform a collection of carols and festive songs.
 They had amazing voices and really put us in a Christmas mood.
 It really was the icing on the cake for our Christmas trip to Windsor Castle.

 Another magnificent Christmas tree

-This enormous tree stands at the junction of the High Street and Castle Hill, behind the statue of Queen Victoria.
+Outside Windsor Castle, an enormous tree stands at the junction of the High Street and Castle Hill, behind the statue of Queen Victoria.
 It is a welcome sight for any visitor arriving at the castle.
 They have decorated the tree in hundreds of gold baubles and fairy lights and the result is really impressive.